usnistgov/privacy_collaborative_research_cycle/index.md

 ### Phase 1: Exploratory Workshop -- expected Oct 2022 - Feb 2023

 We plan to invite the public to use algorithms create private, synthetic data using the the [Diverse Community Excerpt Data](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts).
-The test dataset will have a limited number of features (approximately 10 columns), and be drawn from highly diverse Census PUMAs.
-Workshop participants will be invited to submit one or more synthetic datasets with an abstract explaining their methods.
-The CRC will [evaluate the synthetic data performance using a variety of methods](https://github.com/usnistgov/SDNist/).
-The CRC will release abstracts, submitted synthetic data, and machine-readable evaluation results in an *Acceleration Bundle*.
-Participants will be invited to a 'Demo Day' (expected 8 FEB 2023) to discuss their approaches.
-Participants will be encouraged to submit a wide variety of synthesized data, not just the best performing.
+The test dataset has a limited number of features (22 columns), and is drawn from highly diverse Census PUMAs.
+Workshop participants may be invited to submit one or more synthetic datasets with an abstract explaining their methods.
+The CRC plans to [evaluate the synthetic data performance methods found in this repository.](https://github.com/usnistgov/SDNist/).
+The CRC plans to release abstracts, submitted synthetic data, and machine-readable evaluation results in an *Acceleration Bundle*.
+Participants may be invited to a 'Demo Day' (expected 8 FEB 2023) to discuss their approaches.
+Participants are encouraged to submit a wide variety of synthesized data, not just the best performing data.

 ### Phase 2: Explainatory Workshop -- expected Feb 2023 - Aug 2023

-Participants will use the Acceleration Bundle to investigate the performance of varying approaches.
-The CRC will not mandate any specific topics for investigations.
-Topics might include examination of performance on data types, trends between geographic regions, The CRC will invite participants to submit papers (10 pages or fewer) describing their findings.
-Authors of accepted papers will be invited to give a talk at the culminating conference (expected 20 SEP 2023).
-Papers may be published as part of a conference proceedings, in which case, authors will retain their respective copyrights.
+Participants will be asked use the Acceleration Bundle to investigate the performance of varying approaches.There is no mandate to addresss any specific topics.
+Topics might include examination of performance on data types, trends between geographic regions, effiency and utility of machine learning models, or any other germane dataset.
+The CRC plans to invite participants to submit papers (10 pages or fewer) describing their findings.
+The CRC plans to invite authors of accepted papers to give a talk at the culminating conference (expected 20 SEP 2023).
+Papers may be published as part of conference proceedings.

 For questions, contact Gary Howarth at [gary.howarth@nist.gov](mailto:gary.howarth@nist.gov).